PatrickYuen/WhereIsThis/README.md

 My exploration in google chrome extensions + google maps api

+In Progress:
-In Progress: Better Popup positioning and suggestions
+Better Popup positioning and style //Bug with scrollbar during hidden

+tooltips with interesting info

+directions from me button